orsonteodoro/oiledmachine-overlay/README.md

 UOPTS_BOLT_SLOT - force to use a particular LLVM slot number to maintain compatibility with the BOLT profile.

-UOPTS_BOLT_GROUP - the name of the group allowed to access and edit the BOLT profile.
+UOPTS_GROUP - the name of the group allowed to access and edit the BOLT profile.

-### BOLT + PGO

-Some packages may allow BOLT and PGO.
-Upstream recommends building the PGO build to completion first.
-Then, do a BOLT optimized build.
+#### PGO/BOLT profile permissions

+(Tentative, still in testing)

 Before using ebolt or epgo some environment variables and user groups must be created for the shared EPGO/EBOLT profile.
 For example the following could be added to /etc/portage/make.conf:

-UOPTS_PGO_GROUP="pgo"
-UOPTS_BOLT_GROUP="bolt"
+UOPTS_GROUP="johndoe" # (non-root user)

-You may use "users" if you do no have multiuser.
-It is only an issue if there is a vulnerability in gcc/clang when reading pgo/bolt profiles.
+You may use "users" or "uopts" if you do not have a physical multiuser.
+It is only an issue if there is a vulnerability in gcc/clang when reading PGO/BOLT profiles because the PGO/BOLT profiles are shared across users.

+Currently using the limited user for the group is recommended to smooth things out, but it may break on multiuser setup.

+You make skip the 3 steps below if using johndoe (non-root user).

 To add both these groups:
 ```
-sudo groupadd pgo
-sudo groupadd bolt
+sudo groupadd uopts
 ```

 To add users these groups:
 ```
-sudo gpasswd -a johndoe pgo
-sudo gpasswd -a johndoe bolt
+sudo gpasswd -a johndoe uopts
 ```
 Relog for changes to take effect.

-When you are running under pgo or bolt group, you need to use `sudo -g pgo appname` `sudo -g bolt appname` instead.
+When you are running under the uopts group, you may need to do `sudo -g uopts appname` instead.

+### BOLT + PGO

+Some packages may allow BOLT and PGO.
+Upstream recommends building the PGO build to completion first.
+Then, do a BOLT optimized build.

 Both BOLT and PGO each require 3 steps: